 Armenian is an Indo-European language, with its own alphabet since the beginning of the fifth century.
 It went through four stages of evolution: Classical, Middle and the current standards, Modern Eastern (the state language in the Republic of Armenia) and Western Armenian (spoken in the Armenian Diaspora).

 Modern Western Armenian (MWA) is taught at U of M on a regular basis.
 Classical, Middle and Eastern Armenian are taught as individual tutorials primarily for research purposes.
 Establishing a good command of MWA would enable the student to comprehend and complement the study of Classical, Middle and Modern Eastern Armenian and thereby to open the gates to the beautiful world of Armenian in the midst of neighboring traditions.
-The Armenian experience has been and still is an organic part of Near Eastern civilizations,
+The Armenian experience has been and still is an organic part of Middle East civilizations, old and new.

 Armenian studies courses can be found in the LSA Course Guide under the subject "MIDEAST," while Armenian language courses are listed in the LSA Course Guide under the subject "ARMENIAN."
 Please note that Armenian studies course offerings vary by semester.
 Please contact the department at email@example.com with any questions.